 For Marilyn quilting is more than a hobby—it is a major focus, and her judging is an outgrowth of her passion for quilts.
 Marilyn explains, “As a quilt show judge, I recognize, reward, and encourage excellence in quilt design, workmanship, and creativity.
 My hope is that the comments I make as a judge will be insightful, helpful, and encouraging to those quilters who have dedicated themselves to starting and finishing a quilt.”

 Sandy is a self-taught seamstress and quilter.
 At the age of six, she was cutting and sewing clothes for her dolls by hand.
 At the age of eight she had her first experience at hand quilting.
-At her grandmother’s farm house in Sulphur Springs, Texas, all the neighbors gathered and they lowered the quilting frame from the living room ceiling.
-They all sat around the quilt, quilting and chatting.
+At her grandmother’s farmhouse in Sulphur Springs, Texas, all the neighbors gathered and they lowered the quilting frame from the living room ceiling.
+They all sat around the quilt, hand quilting and chatting.
 The love of quilting began.
 It has been a lifelong love affair.

 Sandy has had a homebased sewing business for 21 years.
 In 2007, Sandy purchased a Gammill long arm quilting machine.
 Her wonderful husband had a room addition added on to their home and she has been successfully quilting for customers since then.
 Sandy has quilted over 800 customer quilts.

 In 2014, Sandy entered the National Quilt Association Judging program.
 She has spent four years working with certified judges and judging quilt shows.
-She will receive her certification in 2019.
+She received her certification in 2019.
 She has judged in Arkansas, Texas, Arizona, and Oklahoma.
 She holds positions on four quilt guild boards and is judging coordinator for two.

-Her personal statement: Quilting is a time honored tradition.
+Her personal statement: Quilting is a time-honored tradition.
 I love the history and future of quilting and I love promoting the tradition to new quilters of any age.